7 Golf Records That Will Fall Before 2030

 Rory McIlroy set the average driving distance record in the 2022-2023 season by reaching 326.3 yards.

-While that is awfully impressive, I think the trend of longer driving distances will continue up until 2028 when the rollback takes effect.
+While that is awfully impressive, I think the trend of longer driving distances will continue up until 2030 (at least) when we think the rollback takes effect.

-Also, if there is a Tour-PIF deal in the next little while, guys like Bryson DeChambeau will come back and have a chance to set the record.
+Also, with LIV likely fading away, guys like Bryson DeChambeau will come back and have a chance to set the record.

 3. Jim Furyk shooting the lowest 18-hole score on Tour (58)